amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-03.md

 }
 ```

-Note: We had to make our Paddle and Side public in `pong.rs`
+Note: We had to make our Paddle, Side, PADDLE_HEIGHT, and ARENA_HEIGHT public in `pong.rs`

 Now lets add this system to our `GameDataBuilder` in `main.rs`: